x4fx77x4f/sfc2/README.md

 - `jail <target>`: Jail the target.
 Chip owner only.
 - `unjail <target>`: Unjail the target.
 Chip owner only.
 - `propkill <target>`: Propkill the target.
 Chip owner only.
+- `spawnkill <target>`: Mark the target for spawnkilling, and propkill them.
+Chip owner only.
+- `unspawnkill <target>`: Unmark the target for spawnkilling.
+Chip owner only.

 ## License
 This software is licensed under the MIT License.
 Its license terms can be read in [`LICENSE`](LICENSE).